martinadellobuono/shivadharma-database/README.md

   **Password**: NEO4J_PW = insert the password set in the db
 - In .env add:
 API_KEY = your_personal_api_key
-to set the API key to access the Create an edition functionalities.
+To set the API key to access the Create an edition functionalities.
-- Install the necessary libraries: **sh install.sh**
 - Run the application locally: **nodemon app.js**
-- Open the application in your browser: **http://0.0.0.0/**
+- Open the application in your browser: **http://0.0.0.0:80/**

 ## Neo4j Graph
 In the application it is possible to create and store data in the Neo4j database, where they are structured as a graph.
 To create data and check the resulting graph, it is necessary to: